jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ## Load balancer

 Route traffic into the different EC2 instances.
 It also exposes a single point of access (DNS) to the deployed application.
-In case of EC2 failure, it can route to a new instance, transparently and cross multiple AZs.
+In case of EC2 failure, it can route to a new instance, transparently and across multiple AZs.
 It uses health check (/health on the app called the `ping path`) to assess instance availability.
 It also provides SSL termination.
 It supports to separate private (internal) to public (external) traffic.

  ![1](./images/EC2-AZ.png)

-ELB: EC2 load balancer is the managed service by Amazon.
-Three types supported:
+Three types of ELB supported:

 * **Classic** load balancer: older generation.
 For each instance created, update the load balancer configuration so it can route the traffic.
 * **Application load balancer**: HTTP, HTTPS (layer 7), Web Socket.